tirnak/grid-simulator/README.md

 - If the machine is in a black square, turn 90° counter-clockwise and move forward 1 unit;
 - At every move flip the color of the base square.

-Implement an application that will receive HTTP PUT requests with a number of steps the simulation should run, always starting from the same conditions;
+An application receives HTTP PUT requests with a number of steps the simulation should run, always starting from the same conditions.

-The resulting grid is save to a file and the path to the file is then returned to a user in HTTP response With a default configuration, newly created file is `/tmp/%random_uuid%.txt`
+The resulting grid is saved to a file and the path to the file is then returned to a user in HTTP response.
+With a default configuration, newly created file is `/tmp/%random_uuid%.txt`

 ### Running from command line